-It was a talk given by a Churchill Outreach Officer that first inspired second-year undergraduate Sam Smith (U17) to set his sights on applying to Cambridge and Churchill, to study Natural Sciences.
+It was a talk given by a Churchill Outreach Officer that first inspired third-year undergraduate Sam Smith (U17) to set his sights on applying to Cambridge and Churchill, to study Natural Sciences.

 Sam, who attended Monmouth Comprehensive, a non-selective state school in South Wales without a history of Oxbridge admissions, has since returned to his school to talk about his experience in the hope that he can help encourage and inspire other talented students to consider applying.

 Sam really enjoys the friendly, unpretentious and down to earth atmosphere at Churchill and also appreciates the on-site facilities, particularly the ‘"large, open green spaces to wonder about in when studies become too much."
-Having come from a school where maybe just 3 or 4 people shared similar interests, the highlight of his time here so far has been meeting so many like-minded people.
-Sam has also loved the opportunity to discover new hobbies such as rowing, "something which I have never done before and now I am hooked!"
+Having come from a school where maybe just 3 or 4 people shared similar interests, the highlight of his time here has been meeting so many like-minded people, along with the opportunity to discover new hobbies such as rowing, "something which I have never done before and now I am hooked!"

 Beyond academia, Sam’s main interest at Churchill has been rowing.
 He is particularly proud to have captained the men’s third boat in the Lent and Easter terms last year, culminating in winning blades in the May Bumps – the first successful bumps campaign for Churchill College Boat Club since 2016.
 Looking beyond his current studies Sam aims to develop a career in the field of geothermal energy.